aliaksandr-s/prototyping-with-clojure/tutorial/chapter-05/05-Registration and authentication.md

 ## Registration

 Let's start with registration.
 There is nothing fancy here: user goes to the `/register` route and gets a form which is rendered on the sever.
-Then user submits a form, we check it on the server: if everything is fine we create a user and redirect to `/login` page, if there are any validation errors we insert them into the form and return back to user.
+There are two fields: email and password.
+User submits a form, we check it on the server: if everything is fine we create a user and redirect to `/login` page, if there are any validation errors we insert them into the form and return back to user.

 Here is a diagram of registration flow that shows all the details: